Speaker: Andrew Davis

 What, So What, Now What

 This is a sermon on transcendence and transformation disguised as observations on the shock of tripping and falling down, the frustration of trying to stand but failing, and the wonder of working our way back onto our feet.
+The church is open for in-person Sunday Services for those who are vaccinated, masks are required because … Continue reading What, So What, Now What

 A Safe Place to Speak